Sustainable Hat Materials Guide

 One such industry is turning plastic bottles into hats.

 Worldwide, people use almost 500 billion plastic water bottles per year.
 This comes down to 1.2 million water bottles per minute!
 So, some creative people found a way to make those wasted bottles into beautiful products, like recycled material hats.
 Recycled material hats feel just like regular hats.
 They are breathable, comfortable, waterproof, and durable.
-Plus, by using materials that already exist, the recycled material uses up to 59% less energy to make, compared to standard fast-fashion practices.
+Plus, by using hat materials that already exist, the recycled material uses up to 59% less energy to make, compared to standard fast-fashion practices.

 Still confused?
 Start with sustainable hat brands